 CBD differs from THC and does not cause psychoactive effects or a “high.”
 Because it does not cause the psychoactive effects and it might help certain conditions, such as pain, anxiety, and insomnia, CBD is gaining traction as a possible treatment for several diseases.

-Not everything is completely understood about how cannabinoids including CBD work.
-What we do know from research is CBD and cannabinoids interact with proteins and cells in the brain.
+Not everything is completely understood about how cannabinoids (including CBD) work.
+What we do know from research is that CBD and cannabinoids interact with proteins and cells in the brain.
 A relatively newly discovered system may also hold some answers.

-Researchers discovered that the endocannabinoid system plays a role in maintaining certain body functions, such as mood, appetite, and sleep including regulating circadian rhythms.
+Researchers discovered that the endocannabinoid system plays a role in maintaining certain body functions, such as mood, appetite, sleep, and regulating circadian rhythms.
 Within the endocannabinoid system is a network of cannabinoid receptors in the brain and central nervous system.The two primary receptors identified are CB1 and CB2.

 Additionally, CBD may also decrease anxiety and pain, which can both interfere with restful sleep.
 By reducing certain symptoms, it’s also possible that sleep may improve.

 Although more studies need to be performed, some research supports the theory that CBD and cannabinoids may improve sleep.
-This study published in the journal Medicines involved 490 people with insomnia.
+This study published in the journal, Medicines, involved 409 people with insomnia.
 Data was collected from June 2016 to May 2018.
 Participants rated their symptoms of insomnia on a scale of 1 to 10 with 10 being the most severe.
 Starting symptoms were rated 6.6 on average.
-(2)

 The participants were treated using the cannabis flower with varied combustion methods including vape, pipe, and joint.
 THC potency on average was 20 percent and limited to 30 percent.
 CBD potency was on average 5.7 percent and limited to 30 percent.
 After using cannabis, participants rated symptoms on average to be 2.2, which was a decrease of 4.5.